 Use in Children and Adolescents

 One of the most concerning aspects of marijuana use is its long-term impact on children and adolescents.
 The pediatric brain is highly malleable and continues to change up until early adulthood.
 Researchers are especially troubled that this population will face long-term negative consequences for marijuana use.
 Clinical psychologist Madeline Meier of Duke University and her colleagues studied over 1,000 marijuana users.
-They found that the earlier in life one began regular marijuana use, the more likely that they would have a lower IQ.
+They found that the earlier in life one began regular marijuana use, the more likely that one would have a lower IQ.
 The average decline in IQ was a full eight points and is a very significant finding.
 Those with average IQ dropped to ‘low average,’ a functional deficit that could significantly affect academic achievement.

 It’s important to note that some charged that the study is limited, suggesting that the low IQ was due to socioeconomic factors.
 But Meiers research appears to refute this claim since the greatest IQ drop is correlated with age: the younger you are, the more you are at risk.

 Of course, Meier isn’t the only one raising alarms.
 A 2011 study in the British Journal of Psychiatry showed that early cannabis users had poorer cognitive performance, suggesting that there were impairments to their executive functioning.
-Those who started at before the age of 15, they report, may have even worse long-term effects on neurocognitive functioning.
+Those who started before the age of 15, they report, may have even worse long-term effects on neurocognitive functioning.